hyochan/hackatalk-website/docs/development/features.md

 <img src="https://user-images.githubusercontent.com/27461460/89128308-d6ac0b80-d52f-11ea-9368-ebe6e7cb9d15.png" width="200"/>

-When user tries to chat to new user and the `Channel` doesn't exists, it will automatically creates one internally.
-This flow follows [Creating channel](#creating-channel) flow described above.
+When a user tries to chat with a new user but the `Channel` doesn't exist, it will automatically create one internally.
+This flow follows the [Creating channel](#creating-channel) flow described above.

 Currently we provide 3 types of messages.
 1. Text